Division of Student Affairs

 - A career library is available to students, staff, and alumni containing materials on career opportunities, graduate school and company information.
-The CDC also has on-line career library resources accessible through WestConnduit, under Academic Tools, and the University Services tab.
+The CDC also has online career library resources accessible through WestConnduit, under Student Tools, and under the Career Development Center section.
 "Career Insider" has a wealth of career, industry and job search information, as well as the ability to download books on career fields.
 "Going Global" provides career and employment information on international careers as well as employment and company information on organizations in US major cities.

-The University Health Service Office provides quality health care services, including primary and preventive care, and promotes health awareness for WestConn’s students and academic community through educational programs and counseling.
+The University Health Service Office provides quality and compassionate health care including primary and preventive care, and promotes health awareness for Western's students and academic community through educational programs and counseling.